elasticpath/rest-resource-viz/README.md

 The above generates all the necessary web assets to the specified output directory (or `rest-viz-assets`) and can be served directly.
 The sample project in the repository can help with setting up your project.
 If artifacts cannot be found, make also sure that the correct repository has been specified in `.m2/settings.xml` and/or the correct profile has been activated.

-If you want to try it at the command line, you can also call the goal explicitly (check [Plugin Prefix Resolution](https://maven.apache.org/guides/introduction/introduction-to-plugin-prefix-mapping.html) to type less):
+If you want to just extract the data, at the command line you can call the goal explicitly (check [Plugin Prefix Resolution](https://maven.apache.org/guides/introduction/introduction-to-plugin-prefix-mapping.html) to type less):

     mvn com.elasticpath:rest-viz-maven-plugin:extract

+The only supported output at the moment is the [Extensible Data Format](https://github.com/edn-format/edn).
+[Here](https://github.com/bpsm/edn-java) you can find a Java reader implementation.

 ### Simple(r) Visualization